kssuraaj28/kssuraaj28.github.io/_posts/2020-01-18-First-steps.md

 ### Hello World...
 Er...
 Hello Daddy!
-Now we know that the processor starts off in 16 bit real mode, like an 8086/80186.
-(80186 is like a buffed up version of 8086, but not super saiyan yet...
-It's still a 16 bit processor, but it has 20 bits for addresses, while the 8086 had 16.
-(Duh!))
+Now we know that the processor starts off in 16 bit real mode, like an 8086.
+We have to push our limits to get into super saiyan form now! ;)

 Well, let's get started with some Bare Metal!